 Each state and federal law has different rules with regard to service animal law.
-See our Service Animal Matrix, with which we try to put these differences in perspective.
-This document compares the ADA, Fair Housing Act, Air Carrier Access Act, and the state laws of Region 10.
+See our Service Animal Comparison Sheet, with which we try to put these differences in perspective.
+This document compares the ADA, Fair Housing Act, Air Carrier Access Act, and the state service animal laws of Region 10.

 Please see the following sources for more information on service animals:

 Northwest ADA Center Service Animal Comparison Sheet HTML